 Players are less prone to joint injuries because of the softness of the surface and the ability to slide.

 This surface has seen the birth of absolutely dominant players such as Rafael Nadal, also known as the “King of Clay”.
-His 11 titles in Roland Garros and 57 titles on clay are an all-time record.
+His 11 titles in Roland Garros and 57 titles on clay courts are an all-time record.

 Other Useful Tennis Articles